m-kru/Reconfigurable-Computing-Project-Layout/README.md

 It has been already suggested in the [Standard Computer Dictionary, IEEE Std 610, 1990](https://ieeexplore.ieee.org/document/182763), that the "firmware" term is confusing.
 > The confusion surrounding this term has led some to suggest that it be avoided altogether.

+### FuseSoc `.core` files

+If you use [FuseSoc](https://github.com/olofk/fusesoc) in your project then:
+1. Use 2 spaces for indentation in `.core` files.
+This is enough to make them readable.

 ### Files grouping

 Try to group files by language, target or tool criteria.